 \paragraph{CoT Planning for Region Division} Based on the recaptioned subprompts, we leverage the powerful multimodal chain-of-thought (CoT) reasoning ability of LLMs \citep{zhang2023multimodal} to plan the compositions of final image content for diffusion models.
 Concretely, we divide image space ${H\times W}$ into several \textit{complementary regions}, and assign each augmented subprompt $\hat{y}^i$ to specific region $R^i$:

 In order to produce meaningful and accurate subregions, we need to carefully specify two components for planning region divisions: (i) region parameters: we define that rows are separated by ";" and each column is denoted by a series of numbers separated by commas (e.g., "1,1,1").
-To be specific , we first use ";" to split an image into different rows, then within each rows, we use commas to split a row into different regions.
-See Fig.\ref{pic-splitratio} for better comprehension; (ii) region-wise task specifications to instruct MLLMs: we utilize the CoT reasoning of MLLMs with some designed in-context examples to reason out the plan of region division.
+To be specific , we first use ";" to split an image into different rows, then within each row, we use commas to split a row into different regions, see \cref{pic-splitratio} for better comprehension; (ii) region-wise task specifications to instruct MLLMs: we utilize the CoT reasoning of MLLMs with some designed in-context examples to reason out the plan of region division.
 We here provide a simplified template of our instructions and in-context examples: